College for Adults | School of Humanities, Arts, and Sciences

-Through core courses, you'll acquire a foundation in psychological theories, research methods, current issues in psychology, and application of psychological knowledge in real-world situations.
+Through core courses in the psychology major, you'll acquire a foundation in psychological theories, research methods, current issues in psychology, and application of psychological knowledge in real-world situations.
 You'll also broaden your skills in critical thinking and evaluation, increasing your understanding of human development to positively impact individuals and communities.

 A fast track "3+2" dual degree option is available for students who want to combine a bachelor's in psychology with a Master of Public Health degree.

-St. Kate's hybrid (on-campus and online) psychology program graduates apply answers to these and other questions in a wide variety of career settings, including
+St. Kate's hybrid (on-campus and online) psychology program graduates apply their skills and experiences in a wide variety of career settings, including

 - nonprofit social service organizations